-Absent a legislative amendment to CPLR 213(2), the six-year limitations period must apply to all methods of contract enforcement, irrespective of the initiating procedural mechanism, action or motion; legislative policy and intent are rigid and suffer no such distinction.
+Absent a legislative amendment to CPLR 213(2), the six-year limitations period applies to all methods of contract enforcement, irrespective of the initiating mechanism; legislative policy and intent inflexibly suffer no distinctions.

 Elliott Scheinberg is a member of the NYSBA Committee on Courts of Appellate Jurisdiction.
-He is the author of The New York Civil Appellate Citator (NYSBA, 2 vols., 2020) and Contract Doctrine and Marital Agreements in New York (NYSBA, 2 vols., 4th ed.
+He is the author of The New York Civil Appellate Citator (NYSBA, 2 vols., 2019) and Contract Doctrine and Marital Agreements in New York (NYSBA, 2 vols., 4th ed.
 2020).
 He is a Fellow of the American Academy of Matrimonial Lawyers.